Comcare – Health and Safety Representatives Course

 We have been delivering high quality training for more than 21 years.
 As a result of our commitment to quality we are now recognised as one of the benchmark providers of Health and Safety training in WA.

 What is the cost?

-The cost of our Health and Safety Representative training course is $990 per person including GST.
+The cost of our Health and Safety Representative training course is $950 + GST per person.

 The price is for our public workshops in our Perth office.
 Special rates can be negotiated for programs conducted by Training Services Australia on behalf of our clients, exclusively for their personnel.

 Our public workshops are located in Perth at our training centre.
 We also offer in-house client specific throughout regional Western Australia.